nrkno/dotnetskolen/README_EN.md

 ##### JsonSchema.Net

-To validate that the response from the web API is in accordance with the OpenAPI contract, we will use the NuGet package `JsonSchema.Net`.
+To validate that the response from the web API adheres to the OpenAPI contract, we will use the NuGet package `JsonSchema.Net`.
 Install this package by running the following command from your root directory:

 ```bash
 dotnet add ./test/integration/NRK.Dotnetskolen.IntegrationTests.fsproj package JsonSchema.Net